readium/lcp-specs/index.md

 ## Registries

-The registries are live documents available at [https://readium.org/lcp-specs/registries/](https://readium.org/lcp-specs/registries/)
+Registries are live documents available at [here](https://readium.org/lcp-specs/registries/)

 ## More information